-The product has the following advantages to community banks compared to dispursements using paper checks:
+The product has the following advantages to community banks compared to disbursements using paper checks:

 - Customer Experience: Payments arrive faster, with more accuracy and with a better, easier to understand accounting trail.
 As a result, electronic disbursements provide a better customer experience compared to paper checks.

-- Core Product: Electronic disbursements, combined with electronic accounts payable, invoicing, electronic receivables, sub-account management and payroll cards form the cornerstones of the cash management platform that all commercial-oriented banks will compete on in the future.
+- Core Product: Electronic disbursements, combined with electronic accounts payable, invoicing, electronic receivables, sub-account management, and payroll cards form the cornerstones of the treasury management platform that all commercial-oriented banks will compete on in the future.

 - Marketing: Payers can include and manage an interactive message/promotions along with the payment.